Confession time. There’ve been a few times where I’ve found myself asking (or exclaiming):

 An impactful headline gets to the point and attracts the reader’s attention.
 It might also be the only thing the reader remembers, so don’t waste the opportunity to make an impact.
 NPR has a great checklist for putting together headlines, and includes advice like making your headlines specific, easy to understand, and capture the spirit of the story.

 If ever there were a place to tell a story or give the reader aspirational feelings about what you sell, a product description is that place.
 Of course, some products and service lend themselves more readily to action-packed narratives.
 For example, REI’s website is not trying to sell outdoor gear.
 Rather, it’s an overarching, how-to guide for adventure seekers, regardless of their experience levels.
 Consumers browsing through outdoor equipment are looking to fulfill a story they have in their mind: one where they’re the star of an action-packed trip.
 Storytelling in product descriptions can be as simple as leading the reader to conclude that they, too, can conquer any mountain…if they have the right hiking boots.
-Product descriptions don’t sell a product, they sell the idea of what one can do with the product.
+Great product descriptions don’t sell a product, they sell the idea of what one can do with the product.

 Perhaps not the most intuitive part of storytelling via content, but hear me out.